zgrossbart/jslim/README.md

 * [Raphaël](http://raphaeljs.com/)
 * [underscore.js](http://documentcloud.github.com/underscore/)

 JSlim should work with any library.
 It can also work directly with your JavaScript.
-Write many functions in your code and then use JSlim to prune out all the functions aren't actually calling.
+Write as many functions as you want and JSlim will prune out the unused ones so your code stays small and your site stays fast.

 JSlim roadmap
 --------------------------------------